WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 It’s always worth checking if your theme already supports featured image captions.

-For example, when I test with the new Twenty Twenty default theme, the theme will automatically display the caption that I set in the WordPress Media Library:
+For example, when I test with the Twenty Twenty theme, the theme will automatically display the caption that I set in the WordPress Media Library:

 For reference, this is how I set the caption: